Wanchung Temple

 萬春宮

-Wanchung Temple was established during the reigns of Emperor Kangxi and Emperor Yongzheng, while the current building was completed in 1958.
-It is a quaint palace-style structure.
-The temple enshrines Ma Zu (the Empress of Heaven), and the statue of Ma Zu is adorned with a plaque inscribed with "Hai Yan He Qing," granted by Emperor Guangxu.
-The coffered ceiling in the main hall resembles a spider web, tapering from the bottom to the top, which is a particularly attractive feature.
+Wanchung Temple was established during the Kangxi and Yongzheng eras, while the current building was completed in the 47th year of the Republic of China (1958), showcasing a charming palatial architectural style.
+The temple enshrines the Mazu (Queen of Heaven), with a plaque inscribed with "Haiyan Heqing" granted by Emperor Guangxu hanging above the statue.
+The coffered ceiling of the main hall is uniquely shaped like a spider web, tapering from the bottom to the top, making it a particularly attractive feature.

 Address:212 Chenggong Road, Central District, Taichung City 400